Improving Your Listening Skills: A Comprehensive Assessment

 • 9-14 points: Your listening skills are decent, but there are areas to work on.

 • 15-20 points: Congratulations!
-You have great listening skills.
+You have excellent listening skills.

-To gain a more comprehensive evaluation, consider seeking feedback from others as well.
+To gain a more comprehensive evaluation, consider seeking feedback from others and explore how to build a strong training culture.

-To discover more about how our training course materials can help you to increase learner engagement, provide effective training courses, and extend your team’s knowledge, please take a moment to review our frequently asked questions, special offers, and training course material.
+To discover more about how our training course materials can help you to increase learner engagement, highlight the conflict management tool, explore leadership style quizzes, provide effective training courses, and extend your team’s knowledge, please take a moment to review our frequently asked questions, special offers, and training course material.